A need for vision and talent

 In 2001, at the urging of then Mayor Bart Peterson, the Indiana legislature approved a law making Indianapolis the first U.S. city where the mayor has the ability to authorize charter schools, which are public schools that have more freedom to innovate than traditional schools.
 Peterson selected David Harris, one of his policy advisors, to build and run the mayor's charter school office.

 Peterson and Harris worked to grow the number of high-quality charter schools in Indianapolis as a way to help address the city's critical education needs.
-They approved several great schools through the charter school office and saw firsthand the dramatic impact that creating world-class public education options had on the city and its families.
+They approved several great schools and saw the dramatic impact that creating world-class public education options had on the city and its families.